 Vodka Rossini: Vodka, Strawberry Purée and Prosecco – $13

 We had less luck with last year’s Rossini.
 The puree was chunkier than you’d probably hope for and spent most of its time sunk at the bottom of the cup.
 That means there’s bitter prosecco up top and sickeningly sweet, syrupy strawberry pulp underneath.
 Let me know if you have better luck this year.

-Overall, it’s an interesting run for Italy as they move away from what most people would consider traditional Italian food.
-On the value front, third party operators seem to have more difficulty competing with the Disney-operated booths as they assuredly have to kick back a substantial portion of their revenue in exchange for running their operation.
+On the value front, third-party operators seem to have more difficulty competing with the Disney-operated booth,s as they assuredly have to kick back a substantial portion of their revenue in exchange for running their operation.
 Pop Eats, The Masterpiece Kitchen, Cuisine Classique, etc. are all run by Disney, which means all the money goes directly to Disney.
 France, Italy, China, Mexico, and the like are run by the restaurant groups that operate dining in the Pavilion.
-So Italy might charge $11 for the ribs, but they probably only pocket seven of those dollars.
+So Italy might charge $10 for a chicken leg, but they probably only pocket seven of those dollars.
 That’s always going to make the third-party offerings a tougher sell.